Convergence rate to the Tracy-Widom laws for the largest eigenvalue of Wigner matrices: A special case: estimates on

 \begin{remark} In the observable $Q^o_d(t,z)$ in~\eqref{unmatch_lemma equation} the Green function entries from~\eqref{product} are all chosen at the same spectral parameter $z\in S$.
 Our proofs can be extended to the setting where the Green function entries are evaluated at different spectral parameters in the domain $S$ with the estimate in~\eqref{unmatch_lemma equation} holding true.
 As we do not require this generalization to prove Proposition~\ref{GCT_mn} we do not pursue this direction here. \end{remark}

 Therefore, using Proposition \ref{unmatch_lemma}, the third order terms in the cumulant expansion (\ref{step0}) are all bounded as $O_{\prec}(N^{-1/2}+\sqrt{N} \Psi^D)$.
 Moreover all the fourth order terms in the cumulant expansion (\ref{step0}), except the one corresponding to $p=2,q=1$, are bounded by $O_{\prec}(N^{-1}+\Psi^D)$.
-By choosing $D$ sufficiently large depending on $\epsilon$, we hence obtain from (\ref{step0}) that
+By choosing $D \geq \frac{1}{\epsilon}$ with $\epsilon>0$ as in (\ref{control_eq}), we hence obtain from (\ref{step0}) that

 The remaining terms on the right side of (\ref{step}) are matched under Definition \ref{unmatch_def}.
 It is thus sufficient to estimate these matched terms, as presented in the next subsection.